Master of Genomics and Health

-This subject will apply principles of genetic counselling practice to model clinical practice in specialised areas of genetic medicine, including Inherited neurological conditions, cardiac arrhythmias and cardiomyopathies, blood disorders, bone and connective tissue disorders, metabolic conditions, dysmorphology, childhood syndromes and cancer.
+This subject will apply the foundation concepts of human genetics and genomics principles to model clinical practice in specialised areas of genetic medicine, including inherited neurological conditions, cardiac arrhythmias and cardiomyopathies, blood disorders, bone and connective tissue disorders, metabolic conditions, endocrinology and cancer.
 (This curriculum is based on the genetic knowledge requirements of the Human Genetics Society of Australasia Board of Censors for Genetic Counselling, which governs the certification of genetic counsellors in Australia.)
 The subject will be delivered via a combination of on-line content and case-based face-to-face tutorials.

 This capstone internship for the Master of Genomics and Health is designed to provide students a practical experience with up to three external organisations related to their interests.
 Organisations may include, but are not limited to, health settings, research and educational institutes, pathology/diagnostic services, community organisations, and government organisations.
 Students will work across a range of tasks relevant to the organisation’s objectives, and will develop and complete a specific project or professional portfolio in discussion with the host organisation and the Subject Coordinator.
 If students take an internship at three settings, one may be undertaken as a practicum at the students' workplace if appropriate.
 The internship experience will enable students to extend and apply the knowledge acquired during the Master of Genomics and Health.
 The internship will provide students with valuable professional experience, and integrate their academic learning, employability skills and attributes.
 Furthermore, this opportunity will extend their professional networks.